 Ionizing radiation is used diagnostically in obtaining radiographs (below the threshold required for cell death) and therapeutically in radiation treatment for some forms of cancer (above the threshold).
 Because ionizing radiation is hazardous, the total dose of exposure must be tightly monitored and controlled.
 Energy found in this portion of the electromagnetic spectrum is used only under closely controlled circumstances.

 This portion of the spectrum encompasses ultraviolet, visible, and infrared light energy.
 Electromagnetic radiation possessing a wavelength between 380 and 780 nm forms the spectrum of visible "white" light.
 White light is the combination of seven colors, each representing a different wavelength on the spectrum.
-These seven colors, ranked from the shortest to the longest wavelength, are violet, ...
+These seven colors, ranked from the shortest to ...